intel/ai-reference-models/benchmarks/graph_networks/tensorflow/graphsage/inference/README.md

 export PRETRAINED_MODEL=<path to the frozen graph downloaded above>
 export DATASET_DIR=<path to the PPI dataset>
-export PRECISION=<set the precision to "fp32" or "bfloat16" or "fp16">
+export PRECISION=<set the precision to "fp32" or "bfloat16" or "fp16" or "int8">
 export OUTPUT_DIR=<path to the directory where log files and checkpoints will be written>
 # For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
 export BATCH_SIZE=<customized batch size value>